Web3NL/motoko-book/src/common-programming-concepts/types.md

 {{#include _mo/types4.mo:b}}
 ```

-This creates an alias (a second name) for the `Nat` type.
+This creates an alias (a second name) `Age` for the `Nat` type.
 This is useful for writing clear readable code.
+The convention is to use type names that start with a capital letter.

 ```motoko
 {{#include _mo/types4.mo:c}}